openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 detailed analysis of the JVM involved. jtreg allows such code to be provided using the `-timeoutHandler` and `-timeoutHanderDir` options.
-The default timeout handler will try and call `jstack` to generate stack traces of all the Java threads running the the JVM being used for the action.
+The default timeout handler will try and call `jstack` to generate stack traces of all the Java threads running in the JVM being used for the action.

 For all timeout-related options, use `jtreg -help timeout`.